 He is working in your life whether you can see it or not.

-For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus (Philippians 1:6).
+Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.
+(Philippians 1:6 NKJV)

 He began a good work in you, and He isn’t a quitter.
 He’s not going to stop working in you now, friend.
 Your situation is happening for a reason, and that may be the only thing you can know until we go to heaven.